typoverflow/note/README.md

 # :yum: Note
 This repo contains notes of courses for undergraduates in School of AI, Nanjing University.

-艰难困苦，玉汝于成 (Adversity often leads to prosperity).

-This repo is maintained by [Gao Chenxiao](http://github.com/typoverflow) with :heart:, and hopefully you can get some insight from it.
+It's maintained by [Gao Chenxiao](http://github.com/typoverflow) with :heart:, and hopefully you can get some insight from it.

 ## :confused: Content
 + **Convex Optimization**